zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/pci-troubleshooting.rst

 ==============================================================

 After the whole system gets suspended into S3 sleep and subsequently resumed, some attached devices may stop working.
-Refer to `Suspend/Resume
-Troubleshooting </doc/suspend-resume-troubleshooting/#attached-devices-in-windows-hvm-stop-working-on-suspendresume>`__
-for a solution.
+Refer to :ref:`Suspend/Resume Troubleshooting <user/troubleshooting/resume-suspend-troubleshooting:attached devices in windows hvm stop working on suspendresume>` for a solution.

 PCI device not available in dom0 after being unassigned from a qube